-Honda Civic owners have reported 29 problems related to accelerator pedal (under the vehicle speed control category).
+Honda Civic owners have reported 30 problems related to accelerator pedal (under the vehicle speed control category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Honda Civic based on all problems reported for the Civic.

 Car suddenly stops dead while accelerating to make left hand turn.
 It will resume acceleration only after a four second pause.
 Turning into on coming traffic with a dead vehicle is going to cause an accident involving injuries or death.
 This is the third time that this incident has occurred to my vehicle.
 The Honda dealer can not find the cause.
 The accelerator safety device switch on brake pedal is suspected.
 Neither I or other driver ever knowingly touched the brake pedal.

 See all problems of the 2012 Honda Civic .